How to Read CBD Lab Results

-How to read CBD Lab Results?
+Want to know how to read CBD Lab Results?
 Independent 3rd party Lab results or also know as Isolate or full spectrum COA, (Certificate of Analysis), are essential to researching and finding the best CBD product.
 They provide a sense of transparency between the customer and the company.
 They allow the consumer to know if the product is free of toxins, chemicals, and other possible synthetic substances.
 Lab reports also reflect content of the product.
 Is it an isolate that only contains CBD, or does it contain additional cannabinoids including THC and terpenes, making it a full spectrum product?
 Is it a Broad Spectrum product that can potentially include multiple cannabinoids, terpenes, but NO THC making this a great option for those who are subject to a drug test for employment.
 The only way to know the product’s content is to review the labs.
 Pertinent information regarding phytonutrient content is NOT included on the ingredient list.

 When researching a company or product, ALWAYS, ALWAYS, look for independent 3rd party lab results.
 Why?
 Because without a lab report, you do not know if the product contains any actual CBD, additional cannabinoids, toxins, or THC, if you are trying to avoid.
 If the company does not have labs posted, or refuse to share the labs, they either do not test (which is a HUGE red flag), or the test results reflect something unfavorable.

 This is a high level overview for what to look for when researching labs.
 I’m not a scientist, so I’m sure there is more to labs than what I’m going to share.
 This is my approach to reviewing labs…